arzamaskov/docker-compose-php/README.md

 - Adminer
 - Redis

-To use the *PHP CS Fixer* in a container, run the command:

 There are currently several different versions of PHP and MySQL.
 Use the appropriate versions as needed:

 - PHP 7.1